-The word ‘Patient’ (Adjective) describes someone who is able to remain calm and not become annoyed when facing delays, difficulties, or discomfort.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Patient’ correctly in sentences.
+The word ‘Patient’ (adjective) describes someone who can stay calm and steady when facing delays, difficulties, or discomfort.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘patient’ correctly in everyday English.

 Patient Explained in Depth